Shreveport City Council approves 13% pay raise for all city employees

 “People were disturbed when they heard our employees had not gotten raises in years.
 So to compensate our employees in this magnitude means a great deal to me and a great deal to our citizens,” Perkins said.

-The bulk of the pay raises come from the American Rescue Plan which are one-time dollars.
-While funding from other departments is being allocated into the General Fund for the raises.
+The bulk of the pay raises will come from the American Rescue Plan, which is one-time dollars, while funding from other departments is being allocated into the General Fund for the raises.

-“If you look at the receipts from last year in our sales revenue we can sustain this further out.
-How far our right now we don’t know.
+“If you look at the receipts from last year in our sales revenue, we can sustain this further out.
+How far out right, now we don’t know.
 We’re going to have to watch next year and prepare the numbers.
-But right now we have a plan for sustaining these numbers even though we’re front loading it with American Rescue dollars,” Perkins said.
+But right now, we have a plan for sustaining these numbers even though we’re front-loading it with American Rescue dollars,” Perkins said.

-The pay raises should kick in for city employees the second week of February.
+The pay raises should kick in for city employees in the second week of February.